Dry Type Transformers

 These kinds of transformers are widely used in environments where safety and reliability are critical:

-• Hospitals and medical centers (low noise, fire safe)
+• Hospitals and medical centers (low noise, fire-safe)

-• High-rise buildings and residential complexes (indoor installation)
+• High-rise and residential complexes (indoor placement)

-• Tunnels and subways (fire-resistant cast resin designs)
+• Tunnels and subways (fire-resistant cast resin)

 These examples highlight their versatility and increasing adoption worldwide.
 To understand energy performance, review Transformer Losses and how they impact system efficiency.